What Makes a Space Actually Safe?

 “Safe space.”

-But let’s be honest—too many people treat it like a mood board instead of a mandate.
+But let’s be honest— too many people treat it like a mood board instead of a mandate.

 Cozykins means it when we say we work hard to host safer events.
-That doesn’t mean conflict-free, drama-free, or everyone's-a-saint; it means we’ve set clear, non-negotiable standards about how people treat each other—and what happens if they don’t!
-We’re not interested in vibes-only safety.
+That doesn’t mean conflict-free, drama-free, or everyone's-a-saint; it means we’ve set clear, non-negotiable standards about how people treat each other, and what happens if they don’t!

 Quick Reality Check:

 We’ve had a few people try that.
-Let’s say, we have a history of proving our zero-tolerance policies aren’t the ones to test boundaries on!
-“Kind, not nice.”
-It’s a reminder that enforcing boundaries is not villainous or wicked, and that our compassion and care come from places of experience and advocacy.
+Let’s say, we have a history of proving our zero-tolerance policies aren’t the ones to test boundaries on.
+There won’t be any friendly unblocking for these violations.

 So What Is a Safe Space?

-At Cozy events, safe means:
+At all of our brands, safe means:

-The freedom to express yourself without backlash.
+• The freedom to express yourself without backlash.
 That is, safe, loving, self-expression.

-Consent-first play, especially at Takari Tribe LARP events!
+• Consent-first play, especially at Takari Tribe LARP events!

 We don't give people the benefit of the doubt when others' dignity, safety, or trauma are on the line.
 In today’s society, we need to be uplifting one another, not enshrining our goofy ideas on the wrong side of history.
 Genuinely, it’s easy to have accountability and integrity.
 It’s easy to own mistakes and apologize.

-Not doing so is simply severe weakness, a malnourishment of your very soul.
+Not doing so is simply severe weakness, a malnourishment of our very soul.
 “Ghosting” on decent people is emotional avoidance and lack of accountability in relationships.
 We’re way stronger than that, and always hope folks can see that in themselves, too!

 And If You Cross That Line?